Shadoral/Shadoral.github.io/README.md

      Why chemistry?
 </h2>
 <p>
      before diving into books i'd recommend, lets address the elephant in the room.
-Do *YOU want a career in chemistry?
+Do you want a career in chemistry?
+Chances are you have interest and thoughts about reading chemistry as a major and possibly a career in the respective field after you graduate.
+Now imagine yourself working in a lab alone, running test for your samples for six hour straight and then reporting it to your superiors.
+How does that make you feel?
+What i have just described would most likely be your job scope other than some ad-hoc matters.
+If you think you are fine with it, i would think you are comfortable in a lab/love the task and this might even be your dream job.
 </p>

 <h1>